4.3 Phase 3: Model Development & Training

 4.3.1 Model Cards & System Cards (Documentation Standards)

-Model Cards, introduced by Google researchers in 2018, have become the industry standard for AI model documentation.
+Model Cards, introduced by Google researchers in 2018, are a widely adopted standard for AI model documentation.
 The EU AI Act Article 11 requires comprehensive technical documentation for high-risk AI systems, making Model Cards a regulatory compliance requirement.

 Model Card vs. System Card